 Nico: Really?
 That would be a first.
 I'm the son of Hades, Jason.
 I might as well be covered in blood or sewage, the way people treat me.
 I don't belong anywhere.
 I'm not even from this century.
 But even that's not enough to set me apart.
 I've got to be- to be-

-He's so ashamed he can't even say the word.
+- He's so ashamed he can't even say the word.

-Now think about this: Hazel, Nico's half-sister, also grew up in the 1930s, dying in 1942.
+- Hazel, Nico's half-sister, also grew up in the 1930s, dying in 1942.
 Even if he were to accept Jason's more modern sensibilities toward homosexuality, he'd have every reason to believe his sister wouldn't.

-Annabeth wandering around blind, thinking Percy's abandoned her while he's forced to watch.
+- Annabeth wandering around blind, thinking Percy's abandoned her while he's forced to watch.
 Pretty much the entire Curse scene was this with Nightmare Fuel.

-Annabeth overhearing Bob and Damasen talking about how long it's been since they've seen the sun.
+- Annabeth overhearing Bob and Damasen talking about how long it's been since they've seen the sun.
 The way Damasen especially sounds is sad and hopeless because he's been in Tartarus for so long that he's lost hope to ever see the surface.